caretdev/iris-light/README.md

 ## 🧪 Testing & Validation

-IRIS Light has been verified with:
+IRIS Image Reducer has been verified with:

 * **SQLAlchemy-IRIS**
 * Basic SQL workloads